 And what the average citizen considers risky, often isn't.
 People who make huge amounts of money in risk-taking ventures often do not seem themselves as risk-takers.
 When I bought investment Real Estate, I thought I was doing something ridiculously easy and risk-free.
 The only thing that worried me was that it appeared to be too easy.

 My friends at the time (1995) thought buying Real Estate was risky, as they had lost their shirts in 1989, when the herd stampeded off a cliff.
 So they avoided the perceived risk.
 It was only when the herd started to stampede again in 2005, that they decided it was "safe" to get in on a "sure thing".
-But by that time, I found the grass being trampled and pooped upon by the heard, and decided to go in a different direction.
+But by that time, I found the grass being trampled and pooped upon by the herd, and decided to go in a different direction.
 And the results, well, you know what happened.

 And yea, many of my friends thought I was "crazy" to get out of Real Estate at that point, as the herd said it was the best thing ever!